New Courses for Spring 2015

 Register now for Conservative Yeshiva Online Learning.
 Students of all Hebrew levels and Jewish learning backgrounds are welcome.
 Students should be self-motivated and willing to devote 1-2 hours per week to study.
 Hevruta – study with a partner – is strongly encouraged for all students including those with no prior experience in hevruta study.
 Conservative Yeshiva Online students have set up hevruta study in person, by phone, and even via Skype.
 The Conservative Yeshiva’s course management system makes online learning easy and fun!

-Tanya – A six-week course beginning the week of October 26
+Tanya continues – Another six weeks beginning the week of January 25

-In his timeless classic, Tanya, published in 1796 in the Ukraine, Rabbi Schneur Zalman of Liadi explores the spiritual teachings of Chassidut, filtering the mystical teachings of the Baal Shem Tov through the lens of an intellectual framework that embodies traditional Jewish scholarship.
+In his timeless classic, Tanya, published in 1796 in the Ukraine, Rabbi Schneur Zalman of Liadi explores the spiritual teachings of Chassidut, filtering the mystical teachings of the Baal Shem Tov.
 The student is swept up in the quest for G-dliness and self-perfection that grows out of real-life situations.
 This monumental text addresses the heartfelt struggle to bridge the gulf between the material and the spiritual, between the individual and one’s intimate and personal relationship with G-d.
-In this six-week course we will learn about the two centers of consciousness on which a person operates, as the author employs the terms the “divine soul” and the “animal soul” and examines the essential attributes and practical faculties of each.
+In this second six-week course the author goes on to examine the inevitable conflict ensuing from the two divergent sources of consciousness (souls).
+As well he teaches how the essential unity of the human personality is strongly upheld and how in fact this unity resolves the conflict and is within the grasp of the average individual.

 Rabbi Mordechai Silverstein